 If you run into a problem or can’t get this to work, shoot me an email and I will help you out.

 What to do with your wall of 10,000 emails

 This seems like a great idea until you look at your inbox and suddenly feel too overwhelmed to deal with it.
-Don’t despair.
-As Andreas says in his post, it’s actually pretty easy.
+Don’t despair, it’s actually pretty easy.
 These are the steps you can do to get that wall of email sorted out the first time (slightly varied from the ones Andreas shared):

 - Go through each of the emails and mark them based on the labels you have created.
 This might be a bit tedious but shouldn’t take too long.